1. Introduction to SOPS

 Remember to replace the key fingerprint you generated in the previous step.

-OK, now we are done.
+OK, now we are all set.

 2.4 SOPS with Text Files